Adp74/cloudformation-lambda-backed-custom-resource/README.md

 # Creating Lambda function using CloudFormation

 Infrastructure as code is the process of provisioning and managing your cloud resources by writing a template file that is both human readable, and machine consumable.
 For AWS cloud development the built-in choice for infrastructure as code is AWS CloudFormation.
 Using AWS CloudFormation you can write a description of the resources that you want to create on your AWS account, and then ask AWS CloudFormation to make this description into reality.

 Following the "Infrastructure as code" principle, this project contains the corresponding template (yaml format) for deploying a cloudwacth event rule that executes the AWS lamdba function periodically.

 These are the resources created by CloudFormation:
-	• AWS lambda Function
+-AWS lambda Function
-	• IAM roles
+-IAM roles
-	• AWS CloudWatch Event
+-AWS CloudWatch Event

 ## Challenge: Updating Lambda